Skip to content

 How to Use

-Open a supported image file in VS Code and choose TIFF Visualizer if VS Code asks which editor to use.
+Open a supported image file in VS Code and choose Scientific Image Visualizer if VS Code asks which editor to use.

 Use the status bar or right-click menu to change normalization, gamma, brightness, histogram visibility, mask filters, and export options.

-For browsing or comparing multiple files, use Add Images to Collection from the command palette or editor context menu.
+For browsing a related set of files, use Add Images to Collection from the command palette or Explorer context menu.
+The collection overlay shows the current image and lets you navigate or remove entries.

 Float Image Visualization Options: float-options